alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD candidate in computer science at UC Berkeley.
+description: PhD candidate in computer science at UC Berkeley (she/her).

 profile:
   align: right